brianhill/deep-springs-observatory/index.md

 The observatory's dome is the [Aphelion 7 ft Model](./resources/plans/DomeCrossSection.gif) purchased used from [Antelope Hills Observatory](http://www.antelopehillsobservatory.org).
 The internal height inside the dome was increased by 9&frac12;&rdquo; to 81&frac12;&rdquo; with by putting it on a custom [12-sided foundation](./resources/plans/index.html).

-The dome and control room were both in service as of March, 2022, even as many construction details remain to be completed.
+The observatory went into service for the Term 5 Observational Astronomy course held in March and April of 2022, even as many construction details remained to be completed.

 ![Sue Awaits Moonrise](./photos/SueAwaitsMoonrise.jpeg)